aner-dev/stocks-analytics-elt-pipeline/README.md

 ### 🔄 Ingestion & Normalization (dag_silver_layer)

-- Bronze (Extraction & Landing): Persists raw semi-structured JSON payloads into a RustFS bucket (S3 API compatible).
+- **Bronze (Extraction & Landing)**: Persists raw semi-structured JSON payloads into a RustFS bucket (S3 API compatible).
 This architecture design ensures high-durability and a allows a seamless path to a future **Cloud migration**.

-- Silver (Staging & Cleansing): Raw data is transformed by **Polars** and loaded into a Postgres Database as the silver layer
+- **Silver (Staging & Cleansing)**: Raw data is transformed by **Polars** and loaded into a Postgres Database as the silver layer

-  - by emitting a **Airflow Dataset** (STOCKS_SILVER_DATASET) the Gold Layer is reactively triggered only when the Silver Layer successfully commits new data.
+  - By emitting a **Airflow Dataset** (STOCKS_SILVER_DATASET) the Gold Layer is reactively triggered only when the Silver Layer successfully commits new data.
   - This **event-driven** approach aims to provide an additional layer of resilience, ensuring that downstream modeling only occurs once data integrity is guaranteed in the silver layer.

 ![DAG silver graph view](images/graph-view-dag-silver.png)